-For sure, the bike is an important part of a cyclist’s aerodynamics, but not as important as the position of the cyclist himself.
-As an amateur, you would get a lot more value for money when you optimise your position through a bike fitting compared to buying an aero bike.
+The bike is an important part of a cyclist’s aerodynamics, but not as important as riding position.
+That's why amateur riders will get more value for money by optimising their position through a bike fitting than buying an aero bike.

 Aerodynamic innovation within the UCI rules

 Today, it’s still possible to improve the aerodynamics through continuous innovation in terms of production methods.
 The biggest evolution over the last five years is probably the integration of braking and shifting cables.
 These cables are round and tend to initiate flow separation, reducing the flow quality along the body and frame.
 Integrating these cables provides a significant reduction in aerodynamic drag.